 Step 2.
 The Mount Identity record is created is fake sample mount data.
 You need to modify the fake sample data with the data needed to successfully mount the volume.
-Start by changing the Mont Identity to a unique text string that will allow you to easily know what volume is being mounted by this record.
+Start by changing the Mount Identity to a unique text string that will allow you to easily know what volume is being mounted by this record.

 Step 3.
 The text field named (File Server Hostname or IP Address) is very important to get correct.
 You really have three options for entering data here: